key-joshua/free_mentor/README.md

 <br>
 Remember :coffee:   :pizza:  and :dancer:   When You Are Coding

-Let jump Above to the branch (feature branch) as recommanded in instruction
+Let jump Above to the branch [feature branch](https://github.com/key-joshua/free_mentor/tree/feature) as recommanded in instruction
 <br>
-to try_out our best on product (Free_Mentors App) Lol !!
+to try_out our best on product "Free_Mentors App" Lol !!